There is no need to suffer through a dental procedure or to avoid one out of fear or anxiety.

 St. Louis Dental Sedation

 The method of sedation can be achieved by administrating oral medications, intravenous medications, or Nitrous Oxide “laughing gas”.
 Using the lightest level of sedation is minimal sedation.
 It involves a mild sedative, such as a Valium-like medication or Nitrous Oxide (laughing gas.)
 This kind of sedation requires no additional training for the dentist.

-When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which level is best for you.
+When you come in for your appointment Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which level is best for you.
 We look forward to meeting you.
 Call us at (314) 862-7844 and one of our friendly team members will be happy to speak with you or simply make an appointment online.